esl/MongooseIM/doc/advanced-configuration/Services.md

 ### Example configuration
 ` {service_admin_extra, [{submods, [node, accounts, sessions]}]} `

-Module `service_admin_extra` depens on `service_cache`(see below) as cache is efficiently used for `gdpr` submodule and GDPR compilant account removal.
+Module `service_admin_extra` depends on `service_cache`(see below) as the cache speeds up GDPR data retrieval and removal.

 ### service_cache

-Implementation of cache storage.
+The implementation of cache storage.
-Module expose one function `lookup/2` with parameters `Key` and `Fun`.
+Module exposes one function `lookup/2` with parameters `Key` and `Fun`.
-When called and the key `Key` exists in cache, the related value is returned.
+When the function is called and the key `Key` exists in cache, the related value is returned.
 Otherwise, it evaluates `Fun` and stores the result under `Key`.
 Function `Fun` is expected to return either `{ok, Value}` or `error`.